Fitness Model Casi Davis Rocks Thong Bodysuit In Racy New Photo

 “You are my fitness motivation!
 Hot hot hot!” raved a fourth fan.

-Earlier this week, Davis once again delighted her fans with another racy share, as The Inquisitr has noted.
-In the photo, she was shown on all fours while wearing a tight-fitting white dress.
-It featured thin straps over her shoulders and was cut in a simple style.
+Earlier this week, Davis once again delighted her fans with another racy share, as The Inquisitr noted.
+In that earlier photo, she was shown on all fours while wearing a tight-fitting white dress.
 As she positioned herself, her pert derriere was on display in the form-fitting item.
-A small white clutch bag was positioned in front of her.
-Her outfit was also from Fashion Nova.
+A small white clutch bag was positioned in front of her, and this racy outfit also came courtesy of Fashion Nova.